lawrence-254/studious-giggle/interintel_interview/README.md

 - Jinja, html, css used to provide a user interface
 - sqlite to store data(I opted for this because the project was not complex and this would work perfectly)

+NB: this project is heavily focused on the backend and does not have up to standards user interaction, I used the in built django library minimally and often define some functions in my own way.

 the functionality of this project can be accessed through the provided home page or the python django default admin page

 To use or view this project, follow the steps below